fb

 Solution to Reset the Column Widths?

-2. Click the little sqaure in the top left of the Table
+2. Click the little square in the top left of the Table (this selects all columns)

-3. Move your mouse to the right edge of the last column, in the column heading row, and when the double-headed arrow cursor appears, double-click the mouse left button.
+3. Move your mouse to the right edge of any column heading box in the column heading row, and when the double-headed arrow cursor appears, double-click on the mouse left button.

-The column sizes will all be reset to match the widest entry in the current screenful, which may be the column name width or the width of data in the column.
+The column sizes will all be reset to match the widest entry in the current screenful, which may be the width of the column name or the width of the widest data in the column visible.